 Section references are to the Internal Revenue Code unless otherwise noted.
 Future developments.
-Information about developments affecting Form W-9 (such as legislation enacted after we release it) is at www.irs.gov/fw9.
+Information about developments affecting Form W-9 (such

 Purpose of Form

 An individual or entity (Form W-9 requester) who is required to file an information return with the IRS must obtain your correct taxpayer identification number (TIN) which may be your social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN), to report on an information return the amount paid to you, or other amount reportable on an information return.
 Examples of information returns include, but are not limited to, the following: